 This has been promised on many occasions in the past.
 Yet Excel continues to be universally used at companies that have implemented SAP.
 Also, this same motivation was most likely used to promote the move to ECC.
 ECC promised to remove the reliance on spreadsheets quite some time ago.
 Why didn’t that happen?
 And this is not only an issue with SAP but in companies that have applications like Tableau and other BI tools.
 Excel is simply intractable.

-The concept is that with HANA as the database that will allow reporting to be much faster to run reports.
-However, speed is of report running is not the primary reason that data is exported and analyzed in Excel.
+The concept is that HANA is the database that will allow reporting to be much faster to run reports.
+However, the speed is of report running is not the primary reason that data is exported and analyzed in Excel.
 The reason is that Excel usually is much easier to develop both the views that one wants to see, as well as applying formulas to perform the analysis.
 One of SAP’s newest applications, called IBP, actually works mostly in Excel, although in a structured manner.
 In the area of financial budgeting, a company called Excel4Apps also works with Excel instead of attempting to replace it.

 “Ten key financial processes will be brought up to date: client-to-cash, procure-to-pay, planning, forecasting, analytics, taxation, partner accounting, time management, asset management and record-to-report.”

 This provides a rough idea of the scope.